gbrueckl/Databricks.API.PowerShell/README.md

 Databricks on AWS - https://docs.databricks.com/api/latest/index.html

 # Release History
+### v1.9.9.2:
+- Add better suppot for integration with CI/CD pipelines
+	- Azure DevOps: `Set-DatabricksEnvironment` now supports the new switch `-UsingAzureDevOpsServiceConnection` to be used with Azure DevOps CLI Task - see [Azure DevOps Integration](#azure-devops-integration)
+	- Databricks CLI: `Set-DatabricksEnvironment` now supports the new switch `-UsingDatabricksCLIAuthentication` to be used with any CI/CD tool and the Databricks CLI is already configured - see [Databricks CLI Integration](#databricks-cli-integration)
 ### v1.9.9.1:
 - Add `-Timeout` parameter to SCIM API `Get-*` cmdlets
 ### v1.9.9.0: